 Hawkwood8 owns this item

 I love humbuckers but I get a little tired of hefting the weight of my Les Pauls.
 This Blacktop Strat is a great compromise.
 I get the feel of a Strat and the crunch of an overdriven humbucker.
-Sweet guitar, especially since I got it brand new for only $500 from a guy who does product testing for Fender.
+Sweet guitar, especially since I got it brand new for only $500.

 Jscott owns this item